 Project coordination: Dr. Regina Elsner

-The dynamics of the ROC’s social and ethical discourse and its interaction with sociopolitical processes in Russia throw up questions that this research project seeks to answer.
-On the one hand, these questions focus on the theological foundations of the current sociopolitical orientation of the ROC, the ways of organising the development of social and ethical positions, and the search for alternative theological social and ethical concepts.
-On the other hand, the project seeks to investigate and determine what parallels and ruptures may exist between the church’s social and ethical positions and sociopolitical developments, what convergences and divergences there are between state and church interests, and whether there is any evidence of the ROC’s social and ethical positions influencing sociopolitical dynamics with regard to internal and external conflicts.
+The purpose of the research project is to conduct a systematic analysis of the dynamics of the ROC’s social and ethical discourse since perestroika, focusing on both content and chronological development.
+Regina Elsner focuses, firstly, on the theological foundations of the ROC’s current socio-political orientation, the development of its social and ethical positions, and alternative theological social and ethical concepts.
+Secondly, she aims to investigate and determine what parallels and ruptures may exist between the Church’s social and ethical positions and socio-political developments, and what convergences and divergences there are between state and Church interests.
+With this approach, her intention is to draw more definitive conclusions concerning the question whether there is any evidence of the Russian Orthodox Church’s social and ethical positions influencing socio-political dynamics with regard to internal and external conflicts.